Monday, December 31, 2018

 1934 flood at Koo Wee Rup - photos from The Herald

-These photos appeared in The Herald on December 3, 1934.
+These photos appeared in The Herald on December 3, 1934 (see the page on Trove here).
 They were given to the Koo Wee Rup Swamp Historical Society by Robert Dusting.
 You can read all about the 1934 flood, here.

 St John the Baptist Catholic Church in Station Street